 - TIMEOUT - "Delivery failed due to timeout" - The email server timed out and is no longer accepting email.
 These exist to protect the recipient's server from overloading.

 - THROTTLED - "Recipient's email server ran out of bandwidth" - The email server has received too many emails from your domain in a short period of time and will not accept any more messages until a grace period passes.

-Soft bounces indicate that the bounce was due to a temporary issue.
+Pending bounces indicate that the bounce was due to a temporary issue.
 HubSpot will retry sending the email until the message is delivered or until 72 hours have passed.
-If 72 hours go by without successfully delivering the message it becomes a temporary hard bounce.
+If 72 hours go by without successfully delivering the message it becomes a soft bounce.